Get

 Beware of marketing terms like “human-grade.”
 This term isn’t legally defined and is simply used for advertising.
 It doesn’t necessarily denote a better or healthier product.
 Likewise, use caution with any food claiming to be grain-free.
 Some manufacturers swap out grains for other ingredients like legumes, which have raised red flags about a possible association with canine dilated cardiomyopathy (DCM).

 We’ve seen many products labeled gluten-free.
 However, your pet is more likely to be intolerant or allergic to animal-based proteins than grains.
-We suggest discussing the matter with your vet if you have concerns about these diets.
+We suggest discussing the matter with a vet if you have concerns about these diets.
 The investigation into a connection with DCM is ongoing.

 The same caution about ingredients applies to byproducts and meals.
 These ingredients are not fillers but dense sources of animal-based proteins.
 They are sustainable choices, allowing manufacturers to use the whole animal while keeping prices affordable for consumers.